Here we look at ways you can do a ski trip on the cheap:

 In addition, resist the temptation to purchase meals, drinks and snacks on the slopes each day; hefty savings can be made by spending a few minutes making a packed lunch and carrying this with you in your rucksack.

-Five things restaurants don't want you to know.
+Some things restaurants don't want you to know

 Before going on a skiing holiday, it is essential to have comprehensive travel insurance in place.
 This will give you the peace of mind of knowing you are covered if you fall ill or have an accident during your trip.

-You should then look to take out a comprehensive travel policy as well.
-Be prepared to spend a bit of time shopping around to find a good quality policy at a competitive price.
+You should look to take out a comprehensive travel policy, and be prepared to spend a bit of time shopping around to find a good quality policy at a competitive price.

-Finally, don’t forget to turn off your mobile data as soon as you’re at the airport, as providers can charge you a fortune for accidentally using 3G to send a text.
-If you still want to go online, keep an eye out for public wi-fi points.
+Finally, don’t forget to turn off your mobile data as soon as you’re at the airport, as providers can charge you a fortune for accidentally using 4G to send a text or social media updates.
+Whenever you want to go online and/or use social media, keep an eye out for public wi-fi points.